Tired of job hunting? Create your own career with an online job.

 What do you need to know?

-An online business is a lot like a storefront on Main Street.
+For starters, an online business is a lot like a storefront on Main Street.
 If your web site is attractive, well-maintained, helpful and easy to access, you see more customers.
 The basics of business success are the same in the 3-D world and on the world wide web (W3).

 However, you will have to “go to school” on the basics of web business development.
 You’ll need to know best practices in several key areas and, again, everything you need to know has been published on the W3.
 Free for the taking.

-Basic web design.
+Basic web design

 How is the web site constructed?
 How do site visitors move from page to page of the web site, aka, web site navigation?
 What is a home page?
 A landing page?
 A squeeze page?